justin-marian/void-verse/README.md

 `find`: Retrieves and displays the **dedication** at a specified `index`.

-- Displays the dedication located at the specified index in the vector.
+- Displays the dedication at the specified index in the vector.

 `delete_at`: Deletes the **dedication** at a specified `index` from the vector.

-- Removes the dedication located at the specified index from the vector and the remaining elements are properly shifted.
+- Removes the dedication at the specified index from the vector and the remaining elements are properly shifted.

 `print`: Prints **all dedications** in the vector.